 Sec.
 3. The Chair of each standing committee shall report to the Society at each annual stated meeting.

-ARTICLE IX.
-TRUSTEES
+ARTICLE X. TRUSTEES

 Sec.
-3. As the legal trustee of the Society’s Pooled Income Fund, the Board of Directors shall appoint three persons to act as trustees of this fund, under the same conditions specified for Trustees of its Reserve Fund in Sec.
+3. As the legal trustee of the Society’s Pooled Income Fund, the Board of Directors shall appoint three persons to act as trustees of this fund, under the same conditions specified for Trustees in Sec.
 2, except that the chair, as such, shall not be a voting member of the Board of Directors.
 A report of the Pooled Income Fund shall be presented to the Board of Directors annually.
 The Pooled Income Fund may be overseen by the ASM Board of Trustees rather than a separate set of Trustees unless the Board of Trustees recommends a different arrangement.

 Sec.
 4. The Chair of the Trustees shall present an annual report to the Board of Directors on the status of both the Reserve Fund and the Pooled Income Fund.

-ARTICLE X. RESERVE FUND
+ARTICLE XI.
+RESERVE FUND

 Sec.
 1. The funds and properties of the Society under the control of the Trustees shall be designated collectively as the Reserve Fund.
 A part of the Reserve Fund may, with the approval of the Board of Directors, be returned annually to the Secretary-Treasurer for the conduct of the Society’s business.
 This annual payment need not be exactly equal to the sum of interest and dividends received.

 Sec.
-2. All moneys received from Life Members and Patrons in consideration of their election as such, and all gifts for unrestricted or restricted purposes approved by the Board of Directors, shall be allocated to the Reserve Fund for investment.
+2. All monies received from Life Members and Patrons in consideration of their election as such, and all gifts for unrestricted or restricted purposes approved by the Board of Directors, shall be allocated to the Reserve Fund for investment.

 Sec.
 3. Bequests and trusts having for their object the advancement of mammalogy or the welfare of the American Society of Mammalogists may be accepted and administered by the Society.
 Before acceptance of any such trust, the Board of Directors shall consider the object of the trust and all conditions and specifications attached thereto, and shall report its action to the Society.